Top-down view of a gluten-free cookie cake with two slices cut and slightly pulled apart, revealing soft texture and decorated frosting.

 • Egg + Egg Yolk – The extra yolk boosts richness.
 I find it easier to separate the egg white from the yolk while the egg is cold, and then I leave it out until it reaches room temperature so it incorporates into the batter easier.

 • Chocolate Chips – Semi-sweet chips work best here, but feel free to use dark or milk chocolate.
-I save a few tablespoons to press on top before baking for the picture-perfect look.
+I save a few tablespoons to press on top before baking for a picture-perfect look.

 Close-up view of two slices cut from a gluten-free cookie cake, showing chocolate chips and pink piped frosting topped with sprinkles.